APPLICATION FOR PROVE IT IS OPEN NOW!

 How to Enter

 Complete the UMBC Prove it!
 Entry Form, which asks you to describe a problem or opportunity at UMBC and describe your idea for addressing it.
-The videos are not required, but they are encouraged as an effective way to communicate ideas to the Prove it! committee.
-YouTube videos are limited to 1 minute.
 Remember to have fun!

 Competition Rules